ChristopheRaoult/SmartServer/README.md

 *   A "Request Code"
 *   One or more parameters *(optional)*

-Messages packets (request code and parameter(s)) are separated by a delimiter, and end of messages is marked with another delimiter (both are defined in the Spacecode SDK).
+Messages packets (request code and parameter(s)) are separated by a delimiter, and the end of messages is marked with another delimiter (both are defined in the Spacecode SDK).
 Example: setprobesettings\x1C60\x1C\0.3\x1Ctrue\x04
 Where *setprobesettings* is the request code, *{60, 0.3, true}* are the parameters, *\x1C* is the packet-delimiter,